-The CCM 4V was created in answer to requests for a cardioid with its main axis along the side.
+The Schoeps CCM 4V was created in answer to requests for a cardioid with its main axis along the side.
 In addition to its usefulness in the concert hall, this microphone type is of particular value in speech recording, since its slight emphasis around 10 kHz helps to improve intelligibility.

 The directional response is especially well maintained even at higher frequencies, due to the acoustically transparent housing.
-There is a less high-frequency emphasis of off-axis sound than occurs with most small, axial-response cardioids.
+There is less high-frequency emphasis of off-axis sound than occurs with most small, axial-response cardioids.
 The CCM 4V still sounds somewhat brighter than the CCM 4, however, because of its overall frequency response.

 - vertical (side-addressed) cardioid capsule